 Tunnbröd is a traditional Swedish flatbread that can be made crispy (as pictured above) or soft.

-Due to the cold climate and short summers of northern Sweden, wheat cannot be grown there, so barley was used instead.
+Due to northern Sweden's cold climate and short summers, wheat couldn't be grown there, so barley was used instead.

-Barley lacks gluten.
-Therefore they weren't able to make bread that rises.
+Barley lacks gluten, so they couldn't make bread that rises.
 Instead, they developed thin bread.

-Coffee is hardly unique to Swedish Lapland, however, the experience of having it made over a campfire in the woods after eating moose stir fry undoubtedly is.
+Coffee is hardly unique to Swedish Lapland.
+However, the experience of having it made over a campfire in the woods after eating moose stir fry is.

 Overall, I had a fun experience sampling traditional Swedish food in Lapland.